Frequently Asked Questions

 CCP students will have access to all of Wake Tech’s student support services, free-tutoring, clubs, and activities.
 However, CCP students are not allowed to participate in our college level sports but they can be a supportive spectator.

-Each term the student will receive an email (Wake Tech email account) with the required documents and registration dates and deadlines.
-Students can also pick up the required forms at the Admissions Office (RTP, Scott Northern or Southern Campus only).
+Each term the student will receive an email (Wake Tech email account) with online instructions, registration dates and deadlines.
 Steps to register can also be found at the Continuing Students Tab.

 - Students must continue to make progress towards high school graduation requirements